-It seems like a simple question, but supercars still burn to the ground seemingly according to a schedule.
+It seems like a simple question, but why are supercars catching fire and burning to the ground seemingly according to a schedule.

 Hundreds of viral videos documenting hot rides getting, well, a little too hot, have prompted us to find the most common reasons for these costly blazes.

-First, we asked Melbourne supercar workshop Euro Motorsport what makes a supercar ignite, and it’s not the answer the YouTube comments would have you believe.
+First, we asked Melbourne supercar workshop Euro Motorsport what makes a supercar catch fire, and it’s not the answer the YouTube comments would have you believe.

 For the most part manufacturer fault is to blame, with owners’ sometimes enthusiastic driving not likely to turn a fault-free supercar into a flambé fireball.